lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- computer coding as writing with data
+- critical code studies
 - critical data studies
+- data processing, analysis, and visualization
 - digital cultural rhetoric
 - coding literacy
 - materiality of writing
-- data processing and analysis

 # Education to show in About widget
 # education: